-However, a large number of empirical studies of management research come to a different conclusion.1The success of a company can be attributed to the abilities of its CEOs only to a small extent.
+However, a large number of empirical studies of management research come to a different conclusion.
+The success of a company can be attributed to the abilities of its CEOs only to a small extent.
 Instead, it can be explained by many other conditions that are not within his or her sphere of influence - for example, an economic boom, political developments, or simply luck.
 Corporate growth can therefore rarely be attributed to individual CEO stars, but rather to external circumstances.
-Bill Gates, for example, admits that Microsoft's success depends to a large extent on the luck of having developed the right product at the right time.2 In general, the probability of error in predicting the success of a product is 50 percent, and even 70 percent in the case of consumer goods such as films, music or books.3 companies much less than it is believed in the financial market.
+Bill Gates, for example, admits that Microsoft's success depends to a large extent on the luck of having developed the right product at the right time.
+In general, the probability of error in predicting the success of a product is 50 percent, and even 70 percent in the case of consumer goods such as films, music or books.

+This leads to some explosive conclusions: top managers are successful because they happen to be in the right place at the right time.
+They mostly are not better than those who competed with them for the top position.
+They also influence the success of companies much less than it is believed in the financial market.
 In addition, there are so-called Halo and Matthew Effects, meaning that 'the rich become richer and the poor become poorer'.
 The lucky ones receive - because they are allegedly so capable - more and better resources, higher promotion and attention.
 This makes their shine even brighter, and unjustifiably so.
 They are more and more convinced of themselves and accept to be celebrated as stars.
 They assign mistakes to others, become unwilling to learn and resistant to advice.
 And the subordinates do not dare say anything against it.
 They know that critical advice is perceived as disloyalty by autocratic superiors.
 As a result, CEO stars increase the pressure on the board to increase their bonuses - also as a safeguard against times when they are out of luck and are no longer able to maintain the appearance of great achievements.
 The result is growing income inequality between the few top earners and the rest of the population.